wp-plugins/digishop/readme.txt

 = 1.0.4 =
 * made the payment form to submit to the blog and then the WP site will redirect to PayPal
+* added files to be supplied as external URL
 * functionality to call another URL after a transaction
 * added option to customize the submit button's image
 * added info about what to backup in FAQ.